Please note that this page contains affiliate links, meaning I may receive a commission if you use them. I only recommend things I use, love & trust.

 To my understanding, also those cards with a built-in chip and a signature (no pin) work quite well but cannot be guaranteed to work everywhere.
 If you have a credit card with a magnetic stripe, you need almost always a cashier.

-I hope these tips were helpful.
+I hope these tips about driving in Finland were helpful!
 Comment below if there’s anything you would like to add or ask!